Oliver-Tommy/hackathon-1/README.md

 https://creativecommons.org/licenses/by/3.0/deed.en_US

 ## Future Improvements

-Briefly discuss potential future improvements or features that could be added to the project.
-**Guidance:** Reflect on potential enhancements that could be made to the project after Phase 4: Final Testing, Debugging & Deployment.
-These could be Could user story features you didn’t have time to implement or improvements based on testing feedback.
+A potential future improvement could be that once you've gone through the questions a few times it might be nice to have an option to get back to the game walkthrough and start it from the beginning again.